 This is another large flower painting and was inspired by my love of the art of American Painter, Georgia O'Keeffe.
 Using one of my own photos, I first sketched it out right on the canvas, then painted it.
 I like some of the more subtle colors in this creation and I find it invokes a softness to it.

-I painted these last year during the start of the Covid-19 lockdown and the nasturtiums seen here were from a large pot in my backyard garden.
+These nasturtiums seen here were from a large pot in my backyard garden.
 I took a picture of it standing above the pot, looking down on them.
 The flowers are pretty, but what I found most interesting are the leaves.
 They have an unusual interesting shape to them that I love.

 A few years back, while taking a stroll at a park in the Okanagan, I had seen several large bushes with pink flowers in them.
 They were quite nice and the pink flowers really stood out against all the leaves.
 I like painting bushes because along with the flowers, I like the feeling of depth that you see in the bush itself.

 These lovely flowers sat in a pot on my deck.
-We had a hail storm recently in Calgary which caused a lot of damage and my poor flowers got it.
+We had a hail storm in Calgary which caused a lot of damage and my poor flowers got it.
 I was able to take a photo before it happened and decided to turn it into this painting.
 The colors are bright and beautiful.

 This unusual piece was painted using both acrylic paint and permanent colored markers.
 The effect is very interesting and even more impressive to see it live.
 I was inspired by the poppies that is worn to commemorate our brave soldiers that fought in WW1 & 2.

-This is one of my latest paintings.
 I painted this from a photo I took standing above a few large planters that contained an abundance of these flowers.
 I combined the flowers to create this colorful painting.

 Roses of all varieties are so lovely.
 They come in many colors, shapes and sizes.
 Some are fragrant too.
 They look great in vases and can uplift your mood as well as send a message of Love.